hth313/OS4/doc/secondary.rst

    Secondary function on assigned keys are only searched for when there is at least one shell in the shell stack.
-If you have secondary assignments and remove every application and system shell from the stack, secondary assignments become invisible.
+If you have secondary assignments and remove every application and system shell from the stack, secondary assignments will become invisible.
 This is unlikely to happen in reality as you need to have the ``ASN'`` function from the Boost module (or similar) to create them and it will always put a system shell on the shell stack.